- Sire-Dam -

 It left form students scratching their heads because she had finished fifth behind Laurens in the May Hill Stakes on her final start at two, plus been beaten five-and-a-quarter lengths in the Lanwades Stud Nell Gwyn Stakes at Newmarket on her return.

-Do not be surprised if you see her sometime at Goodwood, either.
-As a juvenile she won twice there, snatching victory from the jaws of defeat in a handicap (off a mark of 87) before landing the Group 3 Prestige Stakes.
+As a juvenile she won twice at Goodwood, snatching victory from the jaws of defeat in a handicap (off a mark of 87) before landing the Group 3 Prestige Stakes.